 5. I added an entire 10-oz box of frozen butternut squash (Deceptively Delicious called for 1 cup of broccoli puree and 1/2 cup carrot puree—I added the butternut squash only for convenience because it was already pureed!
 It’s not any healthier, just less work on my part.
 By the way, if you are making this for Halloween you can absolutely substitute canned pumpkin puree for the butternut squash.

 6. I swapped the yogurt for organic coconut milk.
-I did this because I’m not a fan of dairy products.
+I did this because I’m not a fan of milk (click HERE to read why).
 Coconut milk contains important plant-based phytochemicals not found in any animal foods, including milk.
 And, the coconut milk makes the gingerbread spice cake ultra moist.

 7. I also added 1/4 cup ground flaxseeds to give my gingerbread spice cake a healthy omega-3, fiber and phytochemical kick!

-- 1/4 cup extra virgin coconut oil (such as Barlean’s brand) plus more for wiping pan
+- ¼ cup melted extra virgin coconut oil (such as Barlean’s brand) plus more for wiping pan

-- 2 cups white whole wheat flour (such as King Arthur Flour brand) or Bob’s Red Mill All-purpose gluten free flour
+- 2 cups biodynamic whole wheat flour (such as ISIS Biodyanamic Whole Wheat Flour) or Bob's Red Mill All-purpose gluten free flour

 - 1 teaspoon baking soda